EDGEofMRI/DataScienceAssignment-Aiquest/README.md

 # DataScienceAssignment-Aiquest
-All the assignment files are shared here.
+All the assignment files related to data science are shared here.
+For basic python anyone can follow through this folder.